MSc in Clinical Implantology

 Module DX4016 Clinical Implantology.
 1 – 12 days of lectures and hands-on;

-Module DX4017 Appraising the scientific literature – completed online
+Module DX4017 Utlising the Evidence Base – completed online

 Complete 5 Clinical days – supervised clinical practice.
 You will assess and plan appropriate treatment for patients; Includes; case assessment and treatment planning, including use of radiographic stents and CBCT.

 Complete 10 Clinical days – supervised clinical practice.